twinbasic/documentation/docs/Reference/Glossary.md

 ## class

 The formal definition of an object.
 The class acts as the template from which an instance of an object is created at run time.
 The class defines the properties of the object and the methods used to control the object's behavior.

+## class level

+Describes code in the Declarations section of a class.
+Any code outside a procedure is referred to as class-level code.
+Declarations must be listed first, followed by procedures.

 ## class module